Gudahtt/prettier-plugin-sort-json/README.md

 A plugin for [Prettier](https://prettier.io) that sorts JSON files by property name.

+> [!IMPORTANT]
+> This plugin supports Prettier v3 as of version 3.0.0 of this plugin.
+The latest release will no longer work with Prettier v2.
+>
+> We are maintaining support for Prettier v2 on version 2 of this plugin.
+See [the main-v2 branch](https://github.com/Gudahtt/prettier-plugin-sort-json/tree/main-v2) for instructions on using v2 of this plugin.

 ## Requirements

 This module requires an [LTS](https://github.com/nodejs/Release) Node version (v16.0.0+), and `prettier` v3+.